profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 ## Task 1: Start a PowerShell session in Azure Cloud Shell

-In this task, you will open a PowerShell session in Cloud Shell.
+In this task, you will open a PowerShell session in Cloud Shell, this was created in the previous lab.

 1. In the portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-    >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and click **Create storage**.

-1. If prompted, click **Create storage**, and wait until the Azure Cloud Shell pane is displayed.

 1. Ensure **PowerShell** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.